 Figure 2.17 Reasons for Travelling by Motorcycle RAIL TRAVEL Reasons for Travelling by Train No values are used in figure 2.18 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members travel by train to work.
-Avoiding congestion and convenience feature most prominently.
-Cost, a previously popular reason, has become less significant, probably due to rising rail costs and a squeeze on personal finances.
+Convenience and avoiding congestion feature most prominently.
+Cost, a previously popular reason, has become one of the lowest reasons, probably due to rising rail costs and a squeeze on personal finances.

 Figure 2.18 Reasons for Travelling by Train

 ALTERNATIVE TRAVEL

 Alternative Modes of Travel Used

 To determine what modes of travel were considered most viable as an alternative to the main mode of travel used, respondents were asked to give their preferred alternative, if any.
-Of the 27% of staff who indicated that they did not use any alternative approx. 50% were single occupancy car users.
-This is a proportional decrease from previous years which is encouraging, particularly as the percentage of staff not using any alternative is increasing.
+This is important as it indicates which modes of travel people are most likely to use if encouraged away from single occupancy car.
+It is clear that improvements to bus travel would reap the largest change but they are also notoriously difficult to influence due to the private nature of public transport companies.